Skip to main content

-Accessible travel around South West England
+Accessible travel around south west England

-Accessible things to do in South West England
+Accessible things to do in south west England

 Outdoors and nature

 • Take a journey along the Tarka Trail, where the path from Braunton to Torrington is wheelchair accessible.
 You can hire a mobility scooter or inclusive handcycle, wheelchair tandem or trike from nearby bike shops.
-Taking in the views as you travel along the mostly tarmacked path as you head along the banks of the River Taw towards Braunton and its dune system.
+Take in the views as you travel along the mostly tarmacked path as you head along the banks of the River Taw towards Braunton and its dune system.
 The Tarka Trail Guide is useful for accessible information, as is Euan’s Guide.

 • With varied wildlife, from dragonflies to sandpipers, canoe safaris, tours and a packed events calendar, there really is something for everyone at Slimbridge Wetland Centre.
-Receiving a Bronze Award for Accessible and Inclusive tourism at the VisitEngland Awards for Excellence 2023, the centre has staff and facilities equipped to help and support during a visit.
+Receiving a Bronze Award for Accessible and Inclusive Tourism at the VisitEngland Awards for Excellence 2023, the centre has staff and facilities equipped to help and support during a visit.
 Trained assistance dogs are welcome on-site, wheelchairs and mobility scooters can be loaned if booked in advance and there are six accessible toilets, with a fully equipped Changing Places toilet, too.
 Around the site, find hearing loops in key locations, some hides are wheelchair accessible, and there is a network of level and hard surfaced paths to follow around the wetlands.
 See Euan’s Guide for more accessibility information.

-• These three signature geodesic glass domes each contain their own biosphere and perch dramatically on the cliffs of a former China clay mine.
+• These three signature geodesic glass domes each contain their own biosphere and perch dramatically on the cliffs of a former china clay mine.
 It’s well adapted to wheelchair users, including its rainforest tree walkway.
-There’s also plenty of sensory experiences and accessible routes.
-Staff are Type Talk trained, hearing loops are available, accessible toilets are aplenty and there’s a Changing Places facility.
+There are also plenty of sensory experiences and accessible routes.
+Staff are TypeTalk trained, hearing loops are available, accessible toilets are aplenty and there’s a Changing Places facility.

-• Down the length of a Cornish Valley to a beach dotted with blooming flowers and a Mallard Pond, is Trebah Gardens.
+• Down the length of a Cornish Valley to a beach dotted with blooming flowers and a Mallard Pond is Trebah Gardens.
 In summer it becomes ablaze with colour.
 Take a path through the scenery, seating is provided throughout the garden which becomes a subtropical paradise in the hotter weather.
 There’s step free access to the garden and the beach, though manual wheelchairs are not recommended due to the steep hill.
 Off-road mobility Trampers can be hired from 10am (booking is recommended).
-The Visitor Centre is accessible and keep a look out for a sensory walled garden.
+The Visitor Centre is accessible and keep a lookout for a sensory walled garden.

 • Exeter is a Roman city with a fabulous cathedral and a pretty quayside, it’s also an easily accessible destination.
-Exeter Cathedral, The Church of St Peter, is one of the oldest in the country with impressive stain glassed windows.
+Exeter Cathedral, The Church of St Peter, is one of the oldest in the country with impressive stained-glass windows.
 Accessibility is good and there’s a braille model of the cathedral.
 Nearby is the accessible Royal Albert Memorial Museum and Art Gallery packed with interesting exhibitions and artefacts.
 Check out the quayside, with accessible toilets along the route, and find old warehouses with craft workshops and path along the River Exe.
 Here, you’ll be able to find out about Exeter’s history and enjoy local cultural arts at Custom House.
-Blue badge holders can park free in the city, and its flat and compact enough for mobility and wheelchairs to get around.
+Blue Badge holders can park free in the city, and its flat and compact enough for mobility and wheelchairs to get around.
 Tip: head to Shopmobility for wheelchair or scooter hire.

 Adventure and sport